bogoli/-folio/README.md

-# Jupyter Pop-Up in the Triangle
+# Jupyter Day in the Triangle

 Source of the event website located at https://libcce.github.io/TriangleJupyter/.